 - Crew and airline staff — who are trained to reduce risk, are following specific hygiene schemes and are under close supervision of European airlines.

-- Business travellers — when they stay in a risk area less than 72h, as they are risk-aware and have minimal contact with the local population.
+- Business travellers — when they stay in a risk area for less than 72 hours, as they are risk-aware and have minimal contact with the local population.

 - Passengers in transit.

 Rapid testing should become available throughout the EU: we need mutual recognition of test results between Member States in order to ensure that travellers do not need to take a second test if not necessary.

 More broadly, we call on health authorities to change their approach to air travel: from a zero-risk approach to a risk-based approach.
 The upcoming EASA-ECDC Testing Protocol should embrace a safe and balanced approach to risk, by including the various points detailed above.